-During his studies of computer science, Kay Talmi first worked with digital imaging until he got acquainted with the evaluation of computer graphics: “I noticed that there was no answer to the question how humans actually detect something.
+During his studies of computer science, Kay Talmi first got involved with digital imaging to move on to the evaluation of computer graphics: “I noticed that there was no answer to the question how humans actually detect something.
 This was how I decided to start my first own business.”
-Various contract work followed, including projects for a certain company called Aglaia.
-A few years later, Kay would also gain a foothold with the automotive supplier – initially responsible for the production launch of the blind spot detection system for a Swedish automobile manufacturer and finally serving as the head of development.
+Various assignments followed, including projects for a certain company called Aglaia.
+A few years later, Kay would also gain a foothold with the software specialist – initially responsible for the production launch of the blind spot detection system for a Swedish automobile manufacturer and finally serving as the head of development.
 He has been the managing director of HELLA Aglaia since 2009 and, since June 2020, also heads the activities of HELLA’s newly founded Global Software House.

 Does he have a personal strategy for finding inspiration and food for thought?
 “This would be my hobbies, hands down.
 Not only do they balance my work life but also keep me in a constant learning loop, which is important to me.”
-Kay puts emphasis on continuously broadening his horizons and, in addition to professional competences, draws from a rich repertoire of skills, including magic, music, and goldsmithing.
+Kay is a continuous learner and, in addition to professional competences, draws from a rich repertoire of skills, including magic, music, and goldsmithing.
 “And this his how I come full circle with my actual job.
 To me, entrepreneurial behavior is the ability to think outside the box – no matter the activity.”